There’s a constant flow of talk about looks.

 Our view of beauty is ugly, how we treat ourselves and other who aren’t and will never be a “10/10” is ugly.
 Our value in the superficial aspects of humanity, the stuff that never really lasts is ugly.

-Very few him and can make a living with their looks.
+Very few humans can make a living with their looks.
 Looks may help in the short term, but, it’s the beauty of the mind, the sheer will, hard work and integrity of people that gives us our community, and our ability to move forward.

 Its the beauty of countless people sacrificing their time, their careers, their ideals to help others, to rear children, to give back to their communities which is beautiful.